 Karen women are known for their tremendous weaving skills which is done on a backstrap loom.
 And, even here, you can witness them practicing their impressive craft.

 While some of the women weaved in their storefronts, others simply stood at the foot of their booth, not only using the goods as an appeal, but also the rings around their necks.

 All the ladies were most gracious about posing for photos and even helping to put a faux set of rings around my neck.
 And in return, I supported their stores by purchasing their goods, though I never felt obligated to do so.
 I just wanted to.

 Yes, some of the teenagers looked slightly bored or just “over it”.
 But, more seemed content, or maybe just resigned, to be there.
-It is said, that their only choices are to either return to the conflict of Burma or stay in the Thailand tourist industry.
-Many stay.
+It is said that their only choices are to either return to the conflict of Myanmar or stay in the Thailand tourist industry.
+Many chose to stay.

 I walked away from the Long Neck Karen Tribe with a mix of emotions.
 People discourage visiting this village because they feel the tourist industry encourages the practice of placing rings on young girls just for show instead of tradition.
 And that is sad.
 But, if we don’t visit and purchase their goods, they have no income.

 It is a difficult decision.
 Not just Black & White.
-Definite shades of grey.
+Definite shades of gray.

 The solution for me was to pay a visit, purchase their goods and then seek to help with additional support through other organizations that may be able to help the refugees.

 If you want to read more about the Karen Tribe, check out these informative articles: